 Building my own Country Life began in 2013 when my husband and I bought our 150-year-old farm.
 Every year we have different ideas, gain additions and have new experiences (good and bad).
 With each idea, experience or addition comes a learning opportunity where finding useful information is important.

 I have learned that the search for the right information can be painfully overwhelming and time consuming.
-From my research experience, Katie Sue’s Country Life was built to help others with their search.
-The information and inspiration found on Katie Sue’s Country Life is from asking questions, hours of researching and my own sometimes painful personal experience.
+Katie Sue’s Country Life was created to help others learn how to build their dream country life without the overwhelm.
+The information and inspiration found on Katie Sue’s Country Life is from years of personal experience, asking questions and hours of researching.

 What does your dream country life look like?

 Being self-sufficient, living outside city limits, wanting that farmhouse feel?
 Do you want to homestead, garden, or hobby farm?
-Whatever your goals, ideas or dreams might be Katie Sue’s Country Life has something to help you find the information and inspiration needed to build your country life.
+Whatever your goals, ideas or dreams might be Katie Sue’s Country Life has something to help you find the information and inspiration you need to build your country life.